cboettig/labnotebook/teaching.md

 as Professor [Eric Mazur](http://www.youtube.com/watch?v=WwslBPj8GgI) and [Sir Ken Robinson](http://www.ted.com/talks/ken_robinson_says_schools_kill_creativity.html).
-Good teaching practices should be rooted in scientific study, not ancetode; and much of this philosphy is well borne out in the educational research literature.
+Good teaching practices should be rooted in scientific study, not anecdote; and much of this philosophy is well borne out in the educational research literature.
 Pieces that have been particularly influential for me include the evidence for the value of collaborative problem-solving in science education (Anderson et al. 2011); the immense evidence for